 Employee Benefits Administrator Salary

-The larger portion of Employee Benefits Administrators in the United States are women.
-Median pay in this female-dominated area goes for around $49K per year.
-In this profession, a large number enjoy medical and dental coverage, and more than half have vision insurance, as well.
-For the most part, people in this position report moderate levels of job satisfaction.
+Employee Benefits Administrators in the United States are largely female.
+The average salary of the entire group is approximately $51K per year.
+A fair number have medical and dental plans, and more than half have vision insurance.
+Most people on this career path report moderate levels of job satisfaction.